 The Digital Millennium Copyright Act specifies that infringement claims be submitted in writing (either electronic mail or paper letter) and include the following:

-Email and network accounts and web servers are maintained by Computing and Technology Services.
-If you having a problem with/have a question about your email or network account, please call (716) 878-HELP.
+Email and network accounts and web servers are maintained by the RITE Support Desk.
+If you having a problem with/have a question about your email or network account, please call (716) 878-4357.

 Are we missing something?
 Is something incorrect?
 Have you found a broken link or an error page?
 If you would like to report a technical issue, suggest content, or request a content correction—or if you have a question or comment about the Buffalo State website—please email firstname.lastname@example.org.